Adaptive and Efficient Learning with Blockwise Missing and Semi-Supervised Data: Introduction

 The pursuit of semiparametric efficiency has been a central theme in missing data literature.
 The seminal work of \citet{robins1994estimation} established the theory of efficient estimation with missing covariates.
 Recent advances have further addressed the BM problems.
-For instance, \citet{Li2023efficient} developed the efficient influence function for fusing longitudinal data with BM structures and proposed a canonical gradient method for implementation. \citet{qiu2024efficient} proposed multiply robust estimators that achieve efficiency under general forms of dataset shift. {This track represents the state-of-the-art in terms of theoretical efficiency.
-However, their practical implementation faces challenges in complex settings.
-First, their efficiency gains remain sensitive to model misspecification of nuisance models.
-Second, the construction of efficient estimators for our non-monotonically missing data often requires recursive fitting of many nuisance models, which poses computational difficulties and convergence issues especially when incorporating machine learning.}
+For instance, \citet{Li2023efficient} developed the efficient influence function that can be applied for fusing longitudinal data with monotone missing structures. \citet{qiu2024efficient} considered a similar setup as \citet{Li2023efficient} and proposed multiply robust estimators for risk estimation under general forms of dataset shift. {\citet{berrett2024efficient} focused on mean estimation of a known function under more general and challenging non-monotone block-missingness settings. \citet{graham2025unified} studied a general data fusion problem that allows data from multiple sources to exhibit non-monotone block-missingness structures.
+Their work represents the state of the art in terms of theoretical efficiency.
+However, its framework does not directly yield explicit influence-function representations, nor does it readily lead to estimators that are straightforward to implement.
+In practice, the efficiency gains based on their results may remain sensitive to nuisance-model misspecification. }

-The two lines of work reviewed above do not explicitly address the practical issue of source misalignment, where distributional differences between data sources may violate the alignment assumptions like (\ref{equ:cs:assume}) required for valid inference.
+The two lines of work reviewed above do not explicitly address the practical issue of source misalignment, where distributional differences between data sources may violate the alignment assumptions like (\ref{eq:cs:assume}) required for valid inference.
 Recent work \citeg{cheng2021adaptive,han2025federated} addressed this problem through sensitivity analyses that leverage the difference of certain summary statistics to examine the alignment between sources and exclude misaligned ones. \citet{yang2023elastic} and \citet{chen2025minimax} considered a similar adaptive fusion strategy when combining experimental and observational studies for inference of treatment effects.

 Our work also aligns with the recent progress in semi-supervised learning, which leverage large unlabeled datasets to enhance statistical efficiency when labeled data are limited.
 For example, \citep{kawakita2013semi} and \citep{song2023general} proposed to reweight the regression on the labeled sample with estimated density ratios. \citep{chakrabortty2018efficient} and \citep{gronsbell2022efficient} imputed its unobserved outcome $Y$. \citep{wu2023robust} extended this imputation framework for SSL of graphic models.
 These SSL methods can produce more efficient estimates than their supervised learning (SL) counterpart when the outcome model is misspecified while they remain as efficient as SL when that model is correct. {Recently, \citet{liu2023augmented}, \citet{zhang2023double} and others extended SSL to handle covariate shifts through doubly robust estimation, but their framework does not accommodate the complex blockwise missing structures prevalent in fused data sources.}